thomasmueller/bau-lang/README.md

   But there is no keyword like "var", "val", "const", or "final" to shorten the code.
 * Definition of a variables is distinct from updating it (`:=` vs `=`) to quickly detect if a variable was already defined, and to detect typos.
-* `continue` is implemented but it may not be needed, so let's not use it for now.
-  Removing it simplifies the language.
 * `break` and `continue` can have a condition, to avoid a separate line with `if`.
 * Labels for `break` and `continue` are not supported to simplify the language.
   If needed, the function can return from inside the loop, or throw an exception